jamesaoverton/obo-tutorial/docs/using-and-reusing.md

     - ontofox.owl
     - ontorat.owl
     - uberon-module.owl
-4. Add any other annotations or terms you like
+4. Make adjustments: add terms, add annotations, *carefully* adjust the hierarchy
 5. Save the ontology to `application.owl`

-Or skip those steps and just look at the resulting [application.owl](https://github.com/jamesaoverton/obo-tutorial/raw/master/example/application.owl) file I've created.
+Or skip those steps and just look at the resulting [application.owl](https://github.com/jamesaoverton/obo-tutorial/raw/master/example/application.owl) file that I've created.
 The result includes all the terms listed in our `terms.csv` file, plus the dependencies that we want.
+I've also made adjustements to fit everything under BFO "entity" by adding `subClassOf` assertions here and there.

 One application ontology can support many similar projects.
 In the [next section](https://github.com/jamesaoverton/obo-tutorial/blob/master/docs/processing-data.md) we'll see how to connect the data in the running example to the application ontology to take full advantage of it.